razvanstanga/node-red-contrib-eztimer/README.md

 # Change Log
 ## 1.2.5
 * Added `resend` feature.
-Enabling this causese the last scheduled event to be re-emitted at the pre-defined interval [credit @JasonSwindle](https://github.com/mrgadget/node-red-contrib-eztimer/issues/37).
+Enabling this causese the last scheduled event to be re-emitted at the pre-defined interval. [credit @JasonSwindle](https://github.com/mrgadget/node-red-contrib-eztimer/issues/37)
-* Included `action` in programmatic control - this enablings the sending of on/off events from a JSON input [credit @petter-b](https://github.com/mrgadget/node-red-contrib-eztimer/issues/38).
+* Included `action` in programmatic control - this enablings the sending of on/off events from a JSON input. [credit @petter-b](https://github.com/mrgadget/node-red-contrib-eztimer/issues/38)
-* Hooked into HomeAssistant (where available) for latitude and longitude [credit @mingan666](https://github.com/mrgadget/node-red-contrib-eztimer/issues/39).
+* Hooked into HomeAssistant (where available) for latitude and longitude. [credit @mingan666](https://github.com/mrgadget/node-red-contrib-eztimer/issues/39)
 * Added `offtype` and `ontype` programmables.
-Used for dynamically changing the event type - these changes are _not_ saved (ie, they won't survive a Node-RED restart). [credit @matt6575](https://github.com/mrgadget/node-red-contrib-eztimer/issues/40).
+Used for dynamically changing the event type - these changes are _not_ saved (ie, they won't survive a Node-RED restart), and input is _not_ validated, so use with caution.
+Required integer values are in the [Programmatic Control](##Programmatic-Control) table. [credit @matt6575](https://github.com/mrgadget/node-red-contrib-eztimer/issues/40)
-* Added `manual` as an alias for `suspended` as it makes more sense to some users. [credit @matt6575](https://github.com/mrgadget/node-red-contrib-eztimer/issues/40).
+* Added `manual` as an alias for `suspended` as it makes more sense with how some users use the node. [credit @matt6575](https://github.com/mrgadget/node-red-contrib-eztimer/issues/40)
-* Fixed anomolous error upon input message [credit @marc-gist](https://github.com/mrgadget/node-red-contrib-eztimer/issues/41).
+* Fixed anomolous error upon input message. [credit @marc-gist](https://github.com/mrgadget/node-red-contrib-eztimer/issues/41)

 ## 1.2.4
 * Change `info` to be sent with every output (under the `msg.info`). [credit @Fires04](https://github.com/mrgadget/node-red-contrib-eztimer/issues/30).